WDMK: Radio One flips several stations

 In August 2011, WDMK was the only Radio One FM outlet that was not affected by WHTD moving its format to WGPR which Radio One began to operate via a local marketing agreement (LMA) agreement with the Masons.
-The switch was made to accommodate the launch of an urban gospel format on WDKL.
+The switch was made to accommodate the launch of an urban gospel format on WHTD.
 In August 2013, following the cancellation of the Michael Baisden show by his distributor Cumulus Media that March, and the interim of Skip Murphy, WDMK became the Detroit affiliate of The D.L.
 Hughley show.
 In February 2014, WDMK moved the Tom Joyner Morning Show to WCHB and allowed John Mason to return to morning drive, adding former WJLB DJ CoCo as well.

 In April 2018, after a four-year hiatus, WDMK returned to airing the Tom Joyner Morning Show after the cancellation of Mason and CoCo in the Morning.
 Mason moved to the midday slot, hosting the only locally originating weekday daytime airshift.
 WDMK carried syndicated programming, Joyner, Hughley, and "Love and R&B" evenings with recording artist Al B. Sure!, in all other dayparts except overnights, which were locally automated.
 Joyner retired in December 2019, with Mason moved back to the morning slot hosting "Mason & Starr" with Angie Starr.

 Beasley Broadcasting

 On June 10, 2019, Beasley Broadcast Group announced that it would acquire WDMK and the three Detroit Praise Network translators for $13.5 million.
 The purchase made the station a sister to Beasley's classic hip-hop outlet WMGC-FM.
 The stations would continue to carry Urban One's syndicated programming under an agreement with the broadcaster.

 The sale closed on September 4, 2019.
-WDMK retained its Urban AC format since the sale, but with a few tweaks during locally originating programming, with many hip-hop titles removed to avoid overlap with WMGC.
-WDMK has placed a greater emphasis on R&B hits and "slow jams" from the 1980s and 1990s.
+WDMK retained its Urban AC format since the sale, but with a few tweaks during locally originating programming, with many hip-hop titles removed to avoid overlap with WMGC, and placing a greater emphasis on R&B hits and "slow jams" from the 1980s and 1990s.